arkane-systems/genie/othersrc/docs/readme.md

 #### Ubuntu & Other Debian Derivatives

 Use the above Debian package.
+For current Ubuntu releases and the timing-out problem, see comments on [#110](https://github.com/arkane-systems/genie/issues/110).

 ### Arch